 Why this programme?

-The programme will introduce you to new critical and theoretical perspectives on this body of writing, and enable you to gain a deeper and broader perspective on issues relating to Anglophone literature and culture as well as to key debates within contemporary scholarship.
+The Master's Programme in English, specialising in English Literature will introduce you to new critical and theoretical perspectives on this body of writing and enable you to gain a deeper and broader perspective on issues relating to Anglophone literature and culture as well as to key debates within contemporary scholarship.
 These issues include questions of migration and borders, colonisation and empire, race and ethnicity, environmentalism and media, and the transformation of literary and cultural practices.

-During the programme you can expect to
+During the programme, you can expect to

 Gain a deep and broad perspective on issues which profoundly affect English literature as well as contemporary life and scholarship.